 Maths Week England was set up in 2019 with the goal of ensuring that no children miss out on the opportunities that being a confident competent mathematician can give them.

-The week will take place during the 9th to 14th November 2020.
+The week will take place during the 8th to 12th November 2021.
 If you are planning on taking part in the week, LGfL has a range of resources that can support you, for use in assemblies, in class and also for engaging with parents.
 You can also register to receive updates from Maths Week England themselves here.

 The ever-popular Busy Things; has a host of maths quizzes, games and the Maths Resource Maker (as shown in the video below).
 The resource maker allows making your own customised worksheets (including tens frames, counting and sequencing worksheets and even maths displays).

 There is also a range of quizzes and games all searchable within the “curriculum browser” within Busy Things or by using the “special events” tool with your teacher login.

 Once you have found what you are looking for, you can send a “Busy Blast” to your pupils if you have configured BusyThings to set up classes.
 Refer back to this blog for more information about getting this set up in your school.